estevaofv/IoT12-hardware/README.md

 - Silkscreen error in 'Solder iron connector'-block.
 '5, red, +.' and '4, black, ground.' are switched resulting in negative voltages for positive temperatures.
 Switch leads will solve this.
 Corrected in next PCB version.
 - Gain of instrumentation amplifiers not correct.
-- Programming by USB is imposible.
+- Programming by USB is impossible.
 - Measuring temperature takes too long (20ms).

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)